-But if you have had a screening test as a private patient, we will not hold this information.
+If you have had a mammogram as a private patient, we will not hold this information.
 We are also unable to access any information or results of tests you have had as a private patient.

 How we use your information